lunatech-labs/lunatech-submission/README.rst

 Usage
 -----

+This is a standard Play 2.0 application, so to run it in production mode, run `play start` in this directory.

 Submit HTML forms with method POST to ``/``.
 This is an HTTP POST request, for example (omitting various headers):